mtefagh/swiftcore/README.md

 * `solver`: the **LP solver** to be used; the currently available options are _gurobi_, _linprog_, and _cplex_ with the default value of _linprog_

 ### Outputs
-* `reconstruction`: the 0-1 indicator vector of the reactions constituting the **consistent metabolic network** reconstructed from the core reactions
+* `reconstruction`: the 0-1 indicator vector of the reactions constituting the **flux consistent metabolic network** reconstructed from the core reactions

 # License
 The *swift* family is distributed under the [GNU General Public License v3.0](http://www.gnu.org/copyleft/gpl.html).